joshuarubin/jawa.dev/content/posts/interface-pitfalls-and-harnessing-io.reader.md

 BenchmarkBadIface-8  2000  675796 ns/op  1339467 B/op  24 allocs/op
 ```

 Great!
-Now we are using interfaces, we’re golden right?
+Now we are using interfaces, we're golden right?
 Well… not so much.
 We
-aren’t using less memory since we are using `ioutil.ReadAll` (which is almost
+aren't using less memory since we are using `ioutil.ReadAll` (which is almost
 always incorrect and only works with readers that return `io.EOF`).
 Further, we
 are just wastefully turning the result into an `io.Reader` from the string.
 To add
 insult to injury, our performance has dropped significantly across all metrics